Recalibrating Your Droidcure Device

 You will need:

-Remove the cap and place your Droidcure over the top; the sensor goes into the jar and yellow ring removed.
-Refer to the illustration. πŸ‘‰
+- Remove the cap and place your Droidcure over the top; the sensor goes into the jar and yellow ring removed.
+Refer to the illustration. 👉

-If the bottom most number isn’t within 0.2% of 75.5%, press either up or down until it reads 75.5%.
+- Leave the device on top of the mason jar for 6-8 hours.
+If the bottom number isn’t within 0.2% of 75.5%, press either up or down until it reads 75.5%.
 Wait 2 seconds and then turn your Droidcure off.

 If you are uncomfortable using chemical salts to calibrate your sensor, precalibrated sensor replacement will be available from the Droidcure website shop in the future.
 They will have color-coded pins that correspond to the color-coded wires connected to the original sensor.